nodejs/admin/MemberExpectations.md

 and to work collaboratively with one another in a manner that constructively elevates all contributors.

-When a individual contributor chooses to accept an invitation to participate in a leadershp role, they implicitly take on an additional obligation to protect and be respectful of both the project and all other contributors.
+When an individual contributor chooses to accept an invitation to participate in a leadershp role, they implicitly take on an additional obligation to protect and be respectful of both the project and all other contributors.
 When decisions are made within the established guidelines and policies